CellStratAI/cellstrat-hub-docs/docs/Guides/graph.md

 Convolutional Networks, Recurrent Networks, Autoencoders etc. work well on the structured data as they can be converted to the matrix or the vector like format

-But Graphs are unstructured data.
+But Graphs are _**unstructured data**_.

 ![unstructured](/img/unstructured.png)

 _Image credit https://www.curvearro.com/blog/difference-between-structured-data-unstructured-data/_

-GNNs are able to model the relationship between the nodes in a graph and produce a numeric representation of it.
-Social networks, chemical compounds, maps, transportation systems are some of the applications where graph neural networks are used.
+GNNs are able to model the relationship between the nodes in a graph and produce a numeric representation of it. _Social networks, chemical compounds, maps, transportation systems_ are some of the applications where graph neural networks are used.

 A graph is transformed to an embedding representation, for further information processing.
 Embeddings may be created with help of a neural network transformation.